Christina of Denmark

-Christina of Denmark (Christine af Danmark; November 1521 – 10 December 1590) was a Danish princess, the younger surviving daughter of King Christian II of Denmark and Norway and Isabella of Austria.
+Christina of Denmark (Christine, /da/; November 1521 – 10 December 1590) was a Danish princess, the younger surviving daughter of King Christian II of Denmark and Norway and Isabella of Austria.
 By her two marriages, she became Duchess of Milan, then Duchess of Lorraine.
 She served as the regent of Lorraine from 1545 to 1552 during the minority of her son.
-She was also a claimant to the thrones of Denmark, Norway and Sweden in 1561–1590 and was sovereign Lady of Tortona in 1578–1584.
+She was also a claimant to the thrones of Denmark, Norway, and Sweden in 1561–1590 and was sovereign Lady of Tortona from 1578 to 1584.

 Early life

-Christina was born in Nyborg in central Denmark in 1521 to King Christian II of Denmark, Sweden, and Norway and his wife Isabella of Austria, the third child of Duke Philip of Burgundy and Queen Joanna of Castile.
+Christina was born in Nyborg on Funen, Denmark in 1521 to King Christian II of Denmark and his wife Isabella of Austria, the third child of Duke Philip of Burgundy and Queen Joanna of Castile.
 In January 1523, nobles rebelled against her father and offered the throne to his uncle, Duke Frederick of Holstein.
 Christina and her sister and brother followed their parents into exile in April of the same year, to Veere in Zeeland, the Netherlands, and were raised by the Dutch regents, their grandaunt and aunt, Margaret of Austria and Mary of Hungary.
-Her mother died on 19 January 1526.
 In 1532, her father Christian II of Denmark was imprisoned in Denmark after an attempt to retake his throne.
 The same year, her brother died, and she became second in line to her father's claim to the Danish throne after her elder sister Dorothea.

 Christina was given a good education by her aunt, the regent of the Netherlands, under supervision of her governess, Madame de Fiennes.
 She was described as a great beauty, intelligent and lively, and enjoyed hunting and riding.
 As a ward of her uncle Charles V, Holy Roman Emperor, and a member of the Imperial house, she was a valuable pawn on the political marriage market.
 In 1527, Thomas Wolsey, Primate of England, suggested that Henry FitzRoy, Duke of Richmond and Somerset, the illegitimate son of Henry VIII be married to Christina or Dorothea, but the Habsburgs did not wish for them to marry someone born out of wedlock.
 In 1532, Francesco II Sforza, Duke of Milan, after being denied a match with Dorothea, proposed to marry the 11 year old Christina.
 Charles consented not only to a proxy marriage but to an immediate consummation once Christina arrived in Milan.
 Her aunt, believing the princess too young to consummate a marriage, delayed Christina's departure until 11 March 1533 by informing the Milanese envoy that she was ill and taking her to another part of the Netherlands for "serious affairs".